LexieData/LexieData.GitHub.io/hr_project.md

 <img src="images/R Hypothesis Test.png?raw=true"/>

 The p-value is 1.38e-08 and since it’s a really small number, there is a statistically significant difference between the older and younger employees.
-These results support the box and whisker plot in that more younger employees left than the older employees.
-The average age of those who left the company were 33 years old.
+These results support the box and whisker plot by showing more young employees left the company than older employees.
+The average age of those who left the company was 33 years old.

 ### Task 4
 The boss first wants to see a linear regression model that predicts monthly income based on age.
 I did this by using the lm or linear model function in R then adding "summary" to the function to see the results: